-• furnishings: include manufacturer/custom materials: code furniture and link to finish plan.
+- room names - north arrow - poche all solid, cut, walls - show door swings - show windows - 4.
+Large scale (1/8" = 1'-0") reflected ceiling plan: - Show all elements on or within the ceiling.
+Includes life safety components. - This plan may also serve as a lighting plan, showing all overhead lighting.
+Include a lighting legend (this lists all lighting types and locations). - This drawing is to include written notes that add to the information presented in the drawing. - Indicate ceiling height changes. - 5.
+Furniture Plan - furnishings: include manufacturer/custom materials: code furniture and link to finish plan. - 6.
+Two rendered vertical whole building or partial building section-elevations: - Include human figures - Include the floor above/roof profile. - These drawings must 'read' as sections; materials that are 'cut through' must be visually bold or darkened (poche'd) in. - Vertical sections must be 'keyed' to the floor plan. (use section cut indicator lines with directional arrow heads on floor plan) - 7.
+A minimum of eight interior elevations: - Identify elevations that are significant: they present important, worthy, aspects of your project. - Drawn at a scale that is large enough to visually convey qualities of shape, geometry, material, and functional components. - Elevations clearly present the dimensional realities of surfaces, in contrast with perspectives, which present the experiential character of surfaces and spaces. - 8.
+A minimum of six diverse interior perspectives: - Include furnishings, finishes of all major, and some minor, surfaces, lighting qualities, human figures, visual qualities of ceilings, all major interior elements, such as stairs, reception areas, sales counters, et cetera. - Try not to duplicate imagery: focus on a part of your project that is innovative rather than merely showing bland spaces.

-- 5. Two rendered vertical whole building or partial building section-elevations: - Include human figures - Include the floor above/roof profile. - These drawings must 'read' as sections; materials that are 'cut through' must be visually bold or darkened (poche'd) in. - Vertical sections must be 'keyed' to the floor plan. (use section cut indicator lines with directional arrow heads on floor plan) - 6.
-A minimum of eight interior elevations: - Identify elevations that are significant: they present important, worthy, aspects of your project. - Drawn at a scale that is large enough to visually convey qualities of shape, geometry, material, and functional components. - Elevations clearly present the dimensional realities of surfaces, in contrast with perspectives, which present the experiential character of surfaces and spaces. - 7.
-A minimum of six diverse interior perspectives: - Include furnishings, finishes of all major, and some minor, surfaces, lighting qualities, human figures, visual qualities of ceilings, all major interior elements, such as stairs, reception areas, sales counters, et cetera. - Try not to duplicate imagery: focus on a part of your project that is innovative rather than merely showing bland spaces. - 8.
-Digital walk through: - digital model of the space showing the overall experience of the spaces, in a sequential, time based view - this is to be created using appropriate 3-d software: Form-z, Sketch Up, Revit, Final Cut, i Movie. - 9.
-Written specification booklet addressing: You must create your own specification format/grid/listings: (do not copy and paste manufacturer's spec sheets) - furnishings: include manufacturer/custom materials: code furniture and link to finish plan. - relevant test performance for lighting fixtures: include lamp type(s), beam spread, power usage, manufacturer - finish materials: - include flame spread rating - door and hardware schedule: include door type, material, size, location, hinge type, number of hinges, material - Generic identification, such as 'wood', or 'metal', is not acceptable. - An example of an appropriate specification is: - "'3/4" thick, by 2 1/2" wide, by mixed lengths, white oak strip flooring, with a tongue and groove connection, with a Duron #6 pale violet penetrating stain, and a Duron clear gloss varnish."
+- 9. Written specification booklet addressing: You must create your own specification format/grid/listings: (do not copy and paste manufacturer's spec sheets) - furnishings: include manufacturer/custom materials: code furniture and link to finish plan. - relevant test performance for lighting fixtures: include lamp type(s), beam spread, power usage, manufacturer - finish materials: - include flame spread rating - door and hardware schedule: include door type, material, size, location, hinge type, number of hinges, material - Generic identification, such as 'wood', or 'metal', is not acceptable. - An example of an appropriate specification is: - "'3/4" thick, by 2 1/2" wide, by mixed lengths, white oak strip flooring, with a tongue and groove connection, with a Duron #6 pale violet penetrating stain, and a Duron clear gloss varnish."